 The screen on a digital camera is incredibly important these days.
 Gone are the days where it’s impossible to check the accuracy of exposure on your screen – these screens now offer the ability to view your photos in bright light.
 I found the 5diii was the closest yet to having the brightness needed to view the image in bright light, but I found the auto brightness option really wasn’t that effective which is a shame.

 The significant change is to the zoom function.
 Rather than having zoom in / zoom out using the buttons on the back right side of the camera, there is a dedicated zoom function and you use the front scroll wheel to zoom in and out.
-That will take some getting used to and hasn’t been incredibly popular.
+That takes a bit of getting used to.
 On the positive side, it’s possible to zoom straight in to 100% on the last focus point to check focus quickly.
 That’s a really welcome change when confirming that your focus is accurate before moving on.

 There is an all new menu system too which is similar to the previous one, but with more pages.
 The menus are definitely easier to navigate through.
 The custom functions have also been moved out of the deep difficult to find menus and there is useful help explaining the various functions now.